frankaemika/docs/source/ros_introduction.rst

  * EffortJointInterface + FrankaCartesianPoseInterface
  * EffortJointInterface + FrankaCartesianVelocityInterface

+The answer to the motion generator commands can always be read in the robot state one time step later.
 The idea behind offering the EffortJointInterface in combination with a motion generator interface is to expose the internal motion generators to the user.
-The answer to the motion generator commands can allways be read in the robot state one time step later.
-This can make sense e.g. in the case where you want to follow a Cartesian trajectory using your own joint torque controller.
-You would claim the combination EffortJointInterface + FrankaCartesianPoseInterface, stream your trajectory into in the FrankaCartesianPoseInterface and compute your torque commands based on the resulting desired joint pose (q_d) from the robot state.
-Doing that you would basically use the FRANKA built-in inverse kinematics instead of having to solve that on your own.
+One use case for this combination would be following a Cartesian trajectory using your own joint torque controller.
+In this case you would claim the combination EffortJointInterface + FrankaCartesianPoseInterface, stream your trajectory into the FrankaCartesianPoseInterface, and compute your torque commands based on the resulting desired joint pose (q_d) from the robot state.
+This lets you use the FRANKA built-in inverse kinematics instead of having to solve that on your own.

 To implement a fully functional controller you have to implement at least the inherited virtual functions ``init`` and ``update``.
-Initializing e.g. start poses should be done in ``starting`` as ``starting`` is called when restarting the controller while ``init`` is called only once when loading the controller.
-The ``stopping`` method should contain shutdown related functionality if needed.
+Initializing - e.g. start poses - should be done in the ``starting`` function as ``starting`` is called when restarting the controller, while ``init`` is called only once when loading the controller.
+The ``stopping`` method should contain shutdown related functionality (if needed).

 .. important::

     When commanding velocities do NOT command zeros in ``stopping`` as it might be called during motion which is equivalent to commanding a jump in velocity leading to very high resulting torques which can damage your hardware.
-Rather let the built-in stopping beahvior bring the robot to rest in that case.
+Rather let the built-in stopping behavior bring the robot to rest in that case.